 The process by which students were selected for the different types of secondary school was often flawed.
 At about the age of twelve, students in public schools were allocated to secondary schools, or to ‘streams’ within secondary schools, on the basis, at first, of a formal examination in English and arithmetic, but later, on the basis of intelligence test results, school record and teachers’ assessments.

 Between 1936 and 1950, as a result of the demonstrated unreliability of forecasts in numerous cases, eight changes were made to the selection process.
-Schools continued to make little provision for different ability groups, nor did they share a core curriculum.
+Nevertheless, schools continued to make little provision for different ability groups, nor did they share a core curriculum.
 Once a student was enrolled in a school, a fixed pattern of subjects was imposed, with little variation in the level of difficulty and with small opportunity to transfer to another kind of secondary school.
 Schools and courses were often differentiated on the basis of the number of languages students studied (the pupils deemed the most able being placed in a ‘two-language course’), the least able in a ‘non-language’ course.

 Consequences of the selection process